andriish/JADE/README.md

 - Clone the repository using git
      ``git clone https://github.com/andriish/JADE``

-- Run build script inside the repository
+- Run build script inside the repository:
     `` sh jadeinstall.sh ``
     The software will be installed to ``installed`` directory.
     To change the location run ``sh jadeinstall.sh --prefix=/full/path/to/desired/location``